 9.1.1 Levels of Assurance for Authentication

-Four levels of assurance for entity authentication are defined in line with levels of assurance as defined in i.6[i.6].
+Four levels of assurance for entity authentication are defined in line with levels of assurance as defined in ISO/IEC 29115 [i.6].
 Each level describes the degree of confidence in the authentication processes and provides the described level of assurance that the entity using a particular identity actually is the entity to which that identity was assigned.
 Level 1 is the lowest level of assurance and Level 4 the highest.
 Each of these levels provides requirements for the implementation of the process.

 Level 1: lowest level with minimal confidence in the claimed or asserted identity of the entity but some confidence that the entity is the same over consecutive authentication events.
 This level is used when minimum risk is associated with erroneous authentication.